Parallel Track

 Feedback on the Solidarity WHO sponsored platform trial : perspective from an academic CRO: Marc Froissart (Lausanne, SUI)

-Academic funder perspective: Harv Feldman (PCORI)
+Academic funder perspective: William Lawrence (PCORI)

 Industry perspective: Martin Cowie (Astra-Zeneca)